ranbureand/medlay/_chapters/research.markdown

 + the differences between the **format** of the cinema **shot** and the one of the comics **panel**;

-{% include figure-2.html src-1="cinema_format_00.gif" alt-1="The format of a cinema shot." src-2="blame_00.jpg" alt-2="A page taken from the manga Blame!" from-2="Tsutomu Nihei, *Blame!*" %}
+{% include figure.html src-1="cinema_format_00.jpg" alt-1="The format of a cinema shot." %}

+{% include figure.html src-1="blame_00.jpg" alt-1="A page taken from the manga Blame!" from-1="Tsutomu Nihei, *Blame!*" %}

 + the respective procedures with which cinema and comics represent **voice**, **noise** and **music**;

-{% include figure-2.html src-1="cinema_sound_00" type-1="video" src-2="comics_voice_00.jpg" alt-2="Scott McCloud speaking out loud in Making Comics." from-2="Scott McCloud, *Making Comics*" %}
+{% include figure.html src-1="comics_voice_00.jpg" alt-1="Scott McCloud speaking out loud in Making Comics." from-1="Scott McCloud, *Making Comics*" %}

 + the respective procedures of **interpretation**.

-{% include figure-2.html src-1="viewing_00.jpg" alt-1="Spectators looking at a cinema screen in a theatre." src-2="reading_comics_00.jpg" alt-2="Children reading comics." from-2="Roger Sabin, *Comics, Comix & Graphic Novels – A History Of Comic Art*" %}
+{% include figure.html src-1="viewing_00.jpg" alt-1="Spectators looking at a cinema screen in a theatre." %}

+{% include figure.html src-1="reading_comics_00.jpg" alt-1="Children reading comics." from-1="Roger Sabin, *Comics, Comix & Graphic Novels – A History Of Comic Art*" %}

 ### Hybrid Media Form